Install the core library only

 A dedicated GitHub action takes care of building the documentation and pushing it to https://fractal-analytics-platform.github.io/fractal-tasks-core, when commits are pushed to the main branch.

-Release to PyPI
+Release to PyPI¶

-Preliminary check-list
+Preliminary check-list¶

-4. If appropriate (e.g. if you added some new task arguments, or if you modified some of their descriptions), update the JSON Schemas in the manifest via:
+mainbranch.
+CHANGELOG.mdis up to date.- If appropriate (e.g. if you added some new task arguments, or if you modified some of their descriptions), update the JSON Schemas in the manifest via:

 poetry run python fractal_tasks_core/dev/create_manifest.py

-Actual release
+Actual release¶

-3. Approve the new version deployment at Publish package to PyPI (or have it approved); the corresponding GitHub action will take care of running poetry build and poetry publish with the appropriate credentials.
+--dryand re-run the same command.
+This will commit both the edited files and the new tag, and push. - Approve the new version deployment at Publish package to PyPI (or have it approved); the corresponding GitHub action will take care of running

-Static type checker
+Static type checker¶

 We do not enforce strict mypy compliance, but we do run it as part of a specific GitHub Action.
-You can run mypy locally for instance as:

 poetry run mypy --package fractal_tasks_core --ignore-missing-imports --warn-redundant-casts --warn-unused-ignores --warn-unreachable --pretty